OpenSCvx/OpenSCvx/docs/Usage/vectorization_and_vmapping.md

 - Use simple symbolic expressions to maximize JIT compilation effectiveness
 - Keep the number of states/controls reasonable (hundreds, not thousands)
 - Parameters should be problem constants, not optimization variables
-- Reuse compiled solvers when possible (they are cached based on problem structure)
+- Reuse compiled solvers when possible (they can be cached based on problem structure)

 ## Implementation Files Reference